TOP Fire Extinguishers Comparison Table

 It is also important to check the expiration dates and replace them as needed.
 An expired product will not be effective in an emergency situation.
 Make sure you have a plan for how to evacuate your boat in the event of a fire.
 Having a boat fire extinguisher is just one part of a comprehensive fire safety plan for your boat.

-How many extinguisher I must have on RV or camper?
+How many extinguishers I must have on my boat?

-There is no specific number of motorhome extinguishers that you must have on an RV or camper.
+There is no specific number of extinguishers that you must have on the boat.
 However, it is important to have at least one model on board in case of a fire emergency.

 How long does an extinguisher last?